 including environment variables like

 PATH as well as details about the runtime in terms of processor, memory and threads, network connectors and storage file stores

 You can copy a subsection of the text from the panel or use the Download button to retrieve a JSON-formatted text file.

-Access to this view can be granted with the nx-admin privilege or the more granular nx-atlas privilege.
+Access to this view can be granted with the nx-all privilege or the more granular nx-atlas privilege.
 Note, nx-atlas gives access to multiple pages.
 There is no privilege that grants access to just this page without any others.